ssnlakshya/ssn.lat/README.md

 ![ssn.lat Screenshot](./public/ss.png)

-A modern, fast URL shortener built specifically for SSN College of Engineering students and the Lakshya E-Cell community.
+A modern, fast URL shortener built specifically for SSN College of Engineering students by the Lakshya E-Cell community.
 Transform your long URLs into clean, shareable links with custom aliases and real-time analytics.

 ## ✨ Features